mbuhot/ecto_job/README.md

 end
 ```

 Add a module for the queue.
-This will declare an `Ecto.Schema` to use with the table created in the migration.
+This will declare an `Ecto.Schema` to use with the table created in the migration and a
+start_link function allowing the supervisor to be started conveniently.

 ```elixir
 defmodule MyApp.JobQueue do